-In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding enteral dosages, including using proportion in calculating drug dosages for pediatrics.
+In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding parenteral dosages, including using proportion in calculating drug dosages for pediatrics.
 This module is designed to provide the student with an overall understanding of the administrative aspects and hands-on applications involved in working in a pharmacy.
-Medications for the G.I. and Musculoskeletal System are covered, along with medications for disorders of the musculoskeletal system.
+Medications for the G.I. and Musculoskeletal System are covered along with medications for disorders of the musculoskeletal system, as well as a study of general operations of pharmacies at different settings.
 Subjects covered include safety in the workplace, using computers in the pharmacy, communications and interpersonal relations within the pharmacy.
 Students will learn about migraine headaches, analgesics and drugs for NSAID.
-Use of computers in the pharmacy practice setting is covered.
+Use of computers in the pharmacy practice setting are covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40